tnabtaf/pub_spork/README.md

                         library, or, only about a subset of tags.
 If this parameter is given then only the tags listed in this file will be reported on.
 List one tag per line.
+  --numtagcolumngroups NUMTAGCOLUMNGROUPS
+                        Specifies how many tags (and their counts) should be listed in each row of a tag report.
+Default is 4.
 ```

 # Supporting Curation (`--match`)